Gbakradze94/project-doomsday/collections/sets/sets.md

 You need to use Set data structure when you do not want to allow duplicate entries.
 For example, you need to buy different ingredients to bake some cookies.
-You need to track the ingredients you have purchased and you need to avoid buying duplicate items, but also ensure you get all required ingredients.
+You need to track the ingredients you have purchased, and you need to avoid buying duplicate items, but also ensure you get all required ingredients.
 As you purchase an ingredient, you remove it from the set.
 If someone suggests buying the